jdevfullstack-tutorials/resolution-and-screen-size/README.md

 where, there is the Windows setup that later on, \
 in another video,
-he showed being used for gaming, and his productivity, the Mac with the two big ass monitors.
+he showed being used for gaming, and his productivity, the Mac with the two big ass monitors shown at the above image.